About the magazine

-Betsy Rosenwald is an artist, designer and writer who relocated to Saskatoon from New York City in 1999.
-Prior to joining the College of Arts & Science as a communications officer in 2007, she coordinated communications at the Mendel Art Gallery and was art editor for the literary magazine Grain.
-She earned a BA from Beloit College in Wisconsin and an MFA from Brooklyn College.
+Betsy Rosenwald recently left the College of Arts & Science after 10 years as a communications officer to pursue her artwork full-time.
+She has designed, edited and written for many publications, including a six-year stint as art editor for the literary magazine Grain.
+She earned a BA from Beloit College in Wisconsin and an MFA from Brooklyn College in New York.

 David Stobbe, Stobbe Photography

 College of Arts & Science, University of Saskatchewan